microsoft/mimalloc/readme.md

 To ensure the mimalloc DLL is loaded at run-time it is easiest to insert some call to the mimalloc API in the `main` function, like `mi_version()` (or use the `/INCLUDE:mi_version` switch on the linker).
 See the `mimalloc-override-test` project for an example on how to use this.
+For best performance on Windows with C++, it is highly recommended to also override the `new`/`delete` operations (as described in the introduction).

 The environment variable `MIMALLOC_DISABLE_REDIRECT=1` can be used to disable dynamic overriding at run-time.
 Use `MIMALLOC_VERBOSE=1` to check if mimalloc was successfully redirected.